 Greetings, Internet Stranger!
 So you want to know how to find the best things to do in Recoleta?
-Well, it’s pretty easy to do.
-Recoleta one of the most upscale neighborhoods in all of Buenos Aires.
-You can have a fabulous day here eating at some excellent restaurants.
+Well, you’ve come to the right spot.
+Recoleta is one of the most upscale neighborhoods in all of Buenos Aires.
+You can have a fabulous day here eating at some excellent restaurants or visiting wonderful museums.
 But any trip to Recoleta must begin with the most exclusive home in the neighborhood…one everyone is just dying to get into.

 Where Do I Stay?

 When I was finding the best things to do in Recoleta, I stayed in a sweet, cheap, but very remote hotel.
 What I saved on the accommodation, I ended up having to spend on taxis to and from everywhere.
 The next time I visit Buenos Aires, I’d rather stay in Recoleta itself.
 Nothing could be more posh!

 And when I do stay in Recoleta again, I’m sure I’ll book my stay with booking.com.
 I always use this website because it’s so convenient, and they help me keep my travel plans organized.
 If you’d like to check out great deals on over 5,000 hotels in Buenos Aires, just click here.

 24 Hours Things to Do in Recoleta